trofi/trofi.github.io.gen/posts/310-a-libpam-bug.md

 - [fix deleted `required pam_lastlog` module](https://github.com/NixOS/nixpkgs/pull/281182)
 - [fix broken empty password handling](https://github.com/NixOS/nixpkgs/pull/298994)

 It's not great.
-But at least each breakage is slightly different.
+But at least each bug is slightly different.
 Exploring it gives me some insight into how `libpam` works.

-Let's have a look at the most recent breakage related to empty passwords.
+Let's look at the most recent breakage related to empty passwords.

 ## actual password handling bug

 In [`nixpkgs` issue#297920](https://github.com/NixOS/nixpkgs/issues/297920)
 Thomas M. DuBuisson reported that users with empty passwords no longer work on `NixOS`.
 An example `/etc/nixos/configuration.nix` snippet to create such an user
 is: